EthanHuang0404/Employing-Machine-Learning-Techniques-for-the-Prediction-of-Stroke/README.md

 * Sentence Segmentation: Segment text based on standard punctuation marks such as commas, periods, and semicolons.
 * Word Segmentation and POS Tagging: Utilize the CkipTagger tool from CKIP Lab for Chinese word segmentation and part-of-speech tagging.
 * Stop Words Removal and Retention of Significant Words: Similar to English notes, remove stop words and retain important words based on their parts of speech for contextually relevant data.

+# Result
+The optimal outcome is attained by leveraging structured data in conjunction with bigram features (PI) as input and constructing the model using XGBoost.
+This results in an impressive AUC score of 0.904 on the test dataset.
+For a comprehensive overview of the results, please refer to the 'result' folder.